Namasi-PhD/Namasi-PhD.github.io/_pages/projects.md

 My first exposure to computation as a *physical process* came during my time at IISER Pune, where I explored stochastic systems and statistical physics.

-Working on **space-dependent diffusion in Brownian motion**, I simulated molecular dynamics systems to understand how stochastic integration frameworks like Ito and Stratonovich influence macroscopic behavior.
+Working on space-dependent diffusion in Brownian motion, I simulated molecular dynamics systems to understand how stochastic integration frameworks like Ito and Stratonovich influence macroscopic behavior.
 This was more than a physics exercise, it introduced me to the idea that the choice of mathematical formalism directly impacts computational outcomes.

 In parallel, my work on stochastic processes in financial systems involved simulating Ornstein–Uhlenbeck processes and validating theoretical models in option pricing.
 These projects collectively trained me to think rigorously about dynamical systems, numerical simulation, and the translation of theory into computational pipelines.